baumertjonathan/ciphers_ps1/README.md

 The Atbash cipher is a cipher where in the alphabet is mapped in reverse so the first letter becomes the last letter, the second becomes the second to last and so on.
 [Wikipedia](https://en.wikipedia.org/wiki/Atbash)

 ## Autokey Cipher
-The autokey cipher is a ciphere where each letter in plaintext is mapped to the [tabula recta](https://en.wikipedia.org/wiki/Tabula_recta) using a key wod or phrase [Wikipedia](https://en.wikipedia.org/wiki/Autokey_cipher)
+The autokey cipher is a cipher where each letter in plaintext is mapped to the [tabula recta](https://en.wikipedia.org/wiki/Tabula_recta) using a key wod or phrase [Wikipedia](https://en.wikipedia.org/wiki/Autokey_cipher).
+The keyword is appended with the text if it is too short for the mapping.

 ## Baconian Cipher
 The Baconian cipher is a type of mesage encoding wherea as each letter of the plaintext is replaced by a group of five letters consisting of either 'a' or 'b'.
 [Wikipedia](https://en.wikipedia.org/wiki/Bacon%27s_cipher)